American Library Association: 21st century

+agents, publishers, distributors, the library community, governments, and trade organizations.

+In 2024, in response to proposed Georgia legislation that would prohibit public expenditures on the ALA, the ALA responded that the legislation "is based on false narratives", and the ALA "does not promote any 'ideology'".

+The Association received the Toni Morrison Achievement Award from the National Book Critics Circle.

+The Library History Round Table published the "Bibliography of Library History" database containing over 7,000 entries for books, articles, and theses in library history and related fields published from 1990 to 2022.

+Cindy Hohl, the first SPECTRUM Scholar to be elected president was inaugurated in July 2024.
+Her presidential theme is “A Good Way for ALA.”

+Standards for Library Services for the Incarcerated or Detained was published in 2024.

+Archives

 The ALA Archives, including historical documents, non-current records, and digital records, are held at the University of Illinois Urbana-Champaign archives.
+The establishment of the archives and the roles of David Horace Clift, Robert Wedgeworth, Beta Phi Mu, and the Library History Round Table has been documented by the first archivist, Maynard Britchford.

+Additionally, the American Library Association Institutional Repository (ALAIR) provides digital access to the publications and intellectual work of the Association.

 Membership

 ALA membership is open to any person or organization, though most of its members are libraries or librarians.
 Most members live and work in the United States, with international members comprising 3.5% of total membership.

 Governing structure

 The ALA is governed by an elected council and an executive board.
-Tracie D. Hall became the executive director in February 2020.
 Policies and programs are administered by committees and round tables.
 One of the organization's most visible tasks is overseen by the Office for Accreditation, which formally reviews and authorizes American and Canadian academic institutions that offer degree programs in library and information science.
-The ALA's current President is Patty Wong (2021–2022).